kinshuk4/MoocX/k2e/foreign-language/deutsch/A1.1/vocab/German Vocabulary - All About The House.md

+# German Vocabulary – All About The House

 Here are some essential German words that can be found around the house.
 The table divides the words into masculine, female and neutral words.
 This will help you with remembering the genders 🙂